-IF YOU WANT MORE ITALIAN SAUSAGE RECIPES, THEN YOU WILL LOVE THESE POSTS!
+IF YOU WANT MORE EASY PASTA RECIPES, YOU WILL LOVE THESE POSTS!

 - Italian sausage - you need to use the spicy kind for this pasta sauce, and you will only use the meat, so it needs to be removed from the casings.

 - Pasta - I use tortiglioni for this recipe, but you can also use rigatoni or any pasta with ridges.

 - Olive oil - use extra virgin olive oil, if possible.

 - Parsley - dried or fresh parsley is good.

 - Cream - I use light cream (half and half), but feel free to use heavy cream (double cream) if that's what you prefer.

 - Tomato sauce - just use your favorite brand.